Affiliate links on Android Authority may earn us a commission. Learn more.

 Q: What kind of 5G networks are supported?

 A: If you buy the phone unlocked or from your carrier, it will only support Sub-6GHz networks.
-The only exception to this is the T-Mobile version, which supports that carrier’s 600MHz and 2.5GHz bands.
+The only exception is the T-Mobile version, which supports that carrier’s 600MHz and 2.5GHz bands.

 Q: Does the phone have a headphone jack?